LisaHarrison08/COVID-Trends/README.md

 Google Page: Photo by Ishan @seefromthesky on Unsplash Trump Tweets: Twitter Image sourced from the dailydot.com Comparison Page: Photo by h heyerlein on Unsplash
+Pets Page: Photo by Hannah Troupe on Unsplash